bjoernknafla/poc/README.txt

 - Using POC_RESTRICT to enable C99's restrict keyword or disable it when compiling for other languages that don't support it.

+POC can also be used to @c typedef primary types of specified bit sized on platforms that don't support C99's stdint.h or C++0x cstdint headers for example by using POC_BYTE, POC_INT32, POC_UINT32, POC_FLOAT32, POC_INTPTR_T, POC_UINTPTR_T, etc.

 When adding new platforms (operating system, compiler, architecture, C/C++ standards, etc.) then first add the following code into every detection branch